 The main characters of “Love in the Time of Cholera” fall passionately in love in their youth, but life drifts them apart.
-But do second chances in relationships really exist and can we keep the internal flame of love forever?
+So, do second chances in relationships really exist and can we keep the internal flame of love forever?

 7. “The little lady of the big house” by Jack London – America

-Despite my love for Ernest Hemingway´s books, I´ve decided to pick “The little lady of the big house” by Jack London in order to bring some love triangle drama into this list of classical romance novels.
+Despite my love for Ernest Hemingway´s books, I´ve decided to pick “The little lady of the big house” by Jack London in order to bring some love-triangle drama into this list of classical romance novels.